Xalaxis/FTB-Revelation/README.md

 A Docker container that runs the FTB Revelation modpack.

-This container has -Dfml.queryResult=confirm set, which means that in the event of any mod removals between versions the change will be silently accepted.
+This container has -Dfml.queryResult=confirm set, which means that in the event of any mod removals between versions, the change will be silently accepted.

-Images are available on Docker at wolfrazu/ftb-revelation.
-For specific versions, see the image label appropriate to the version you want:
+Images are available on DockerHub at wolfrazu/ftb-revelation.
+For specific versions, see the image label appropriate to the version you want (WIP, not yet done).

 ## Example versions